Her research on cancer survivorship has led Amanda Ginter to advocate for greater support systems for patients and their families.

 “Family science is the study of families, their challenges, struggles, strengths, and how to support them.
 If we better support families, we better support society,” describes Ginter.

-Now in her fifth year as an assistant professor in the Department of Family Studies and Community Development, Ginter primarily teaches research methods courses, engaging students in her research.
+As an associate professor in the Department of Family Studies and Community Development, Ginter primarily teaches research methods courses, engaging students in her research.
 “Towson family studies students are inquisitive, and they are genuinely excited to support families,” says Ginter.
 “Their studies open up so many different career paths involving families and different ways to work with them.”

 Many of Ginter’s studies have focused on cancer survivorship, including her dissertation on single women experiencing breast cancer.
 More recently, she has looked at women under 40 who are diagnosed with advanced stage breast cancer.
 “Those with metastatic breast cancer have different needs that must be recognized by the larger medical community.
 Stage four is not a monolithic prognosis; patients can live for months or years,” explains Ginter, who is now collaborating with a faculty member in kinesiology to study how young adults in the Baltimore area face cancer diagnoses.